lmarcelli/minieuso_cpu/docs/issues.rst

 A list of known issues that are actively being worked on:

-* :strike:`the compatilbility of the current aDIO software with the CMX34BTS CPU model (the problems with switching the LVPS using the new CPU model)`
-* :strike:`making the UsbManager class more robust to storage device recognition`
 * the digitemp software fails to read the OneWire temperature sensors via an RS-232 adapter (USB is OK)
 * incompatibility of variable files with current version of ETOT